-With administrative responsibilities, my schedule and inbox is crazier than ever.
+With administrative responsibilities, my schedule and inbox are crazier than ever.
 People often want to meet with me.
 They convey that in an email.
 That email can generate several other emails trying to identify a day and time.
 This phenomenon is discussed in this great post about scheduling meetings.
 Here are the three best ways to try to schedule a meeting with me:

 If you are a current PSU student, I have some blocks of time on my calendar set aside for office hours.
 Click here to find them.
 If they work for you, grab one.
 It’s yours.